-Two (2) 5 amp fuses are located underneath the seat panel adjacent to ignition switch, and they protect the safety circuits and relays.
-An autoreset 30 amp master circuit breaker is located in the rear left of the chassis and protects the changing system.
+Two (2) 5 amp fuses are located underneath the RH side of the seat panel adjacent to ignition switch, and they protect the safety circuits and relays.
+An auto-reset 30 amp master circuit breaker is located in the rear left of the chassis and protects the charging system.